-On September 13, the Armata events, including music, theater, exhibits, and lectures, culminate with the spectacular re-enactment of the burning of the Turkish flagship.
+On September 9, the Spetses Armata 2023 events, including music, theater, exhibits, and lectures, culminate with the spectacular re-enactment of the burning of the Turkish flagship.

 On Sunday, the town lights go out as vivid narrations of the historic events lead up to a model of the Turkish ship enraptured in flames.
 As it sinks into the water, an amazing display of fireworks lights the summer sky.